 We all love coffee so much so it’s great to get a new coffee machine but there are so many available that it’s just ridiculous, just see the size of that list!
 It used to be that good coffee – the kind Australians are world-renowned for – could only be found in our capital cities, but what began inside inner city cafes and boutique roasting warehouses has spread to just abdnzdanout every town, village and suburb in the country.
 It’s the art of making good coffee – and Port Macquarie is no exception.
 Let us take you on a coffee trail through the region.

 Frequently dubbed the best coffee in town, Social Grounds has been serving Port Macquarie some seriously good beans since 2014.
-This graffiti-covered hideaway can be found full of loyal locals on just about every day of the week.
+This graffiti-covered hideaway can be found full of loyal locals on just about every day of the week, since this is a great place because we love coffee, and that’s why we chose to get the best choices for coffee machines so we can enjoy our coffee at home as well.

 Inside the modern space you’ll find monochrome tones and richly-textured timbers – and the menu won’t disappoint either.
 Place your go-to coffee order or opt for something new with a cup of the café’s brews from Ethiopia, Sumatra, Colombia or Rwanda using the Jura coffee machine.